 - Status > Not Configured: This indicates that the Windows 10 settings are in place.

-Download from GitHub.
+Download it from GitHub.
 Always a good idea to create a system restore point first!